-- Immediately report any work-related injury to employee's supervisor. - Seek medical treatment and follow-up care if required. - Accurately report to the Authority all time missed from work to attend any and all workers' compensation related appointments. - Provide the Authority with a certification from employee's physician regarding the need for workers' compensation disability leave and employee's ability to return to work from the leave.
+- Immediately report any work-related injury to employee's supervisor. - Unless in an emergency situation, seek the assistance of the Human Resources department for medical treatment and follow-up care if required. - Accurately report to the Authority all time missed from work to attend any and all workers' compensation related appointments.

+• Provide the Authority with a certification from employee's physician regarding the need for workers' compensation disability leave and employee's ability to return to work from the leave.